K-Regret Queries Using Multiplicative Utility Functions: Introduction

-To summarize, this paper makes the follows contributions: \begin{itemize} \item We are the first to study the $k$-regret query with multiplicative utility functions.
+To summarize, our paper makes the following contributions: \begin{itemize} \item We introduce a novel type of $k$-regret queries -- $k$-regret queries with multiplicative utility functions, which are more expressive in modeling the diminishing marginal rate of substitution in making decisions.

-\item We propose an algorithm named MinVar to process the query.
+\item We propose an algorithm named MinVar to process the query and to bound the maximum regret ratios.
 Based on this algorithm, we obtain bounds of the maximum regret ratio for the $k$-regret query with multiplicative utility functions.
-We introduce an extra heuristic based on redundancy elimination to further lower the maximum regret ratio, which results in an improved algorithm named RF-MinVar.

-\item We showcase the applicability of the proposed algorithms on a special type of multiplicative utility functions, the Cobb-Douglas functions, and a closely related type of functions, the CES functions.
+\item The MinVar algorithm is deigned for multiplicative utility functions but it can also be applied to non-multiplicative utility functions.
+We showcase such applicability via two families of utility functions used in economic studies: (i) the Cobb-Douglas family of utility functions, which is a special type of multiplicative utility functions that has not been studied before in the context of $k$-regret queries, and (ii) the CES family of utility functions, which is a family of non-multiplicative utility functions but is closely related to the Cobb-Douglas family of utility functions.
+As a by-product, we derive an upper bound on the maximum regret ratio for $k$-regret queries with CES utility functions that is tighter than an existing bound~\cite{kessler2015k} under the case where the function parameter $b\in(0,1)$.
+This bound applies to our MinVar algorithm as well as the MinWidth algorithm~\cite{kessler2015k} proposed for $k$-regret queries with CES utility functions.

+\item Since MinVar aims to bound the maximum regret ratios rather than to minimize them, we further propose a heuristic algorithm named MaxDif that computes a size-$k$ subset of skyline points to minimize the maximum regret ratios.

 \item We perform extensive experiments using both real and synthetic data to verify the effectiveness and efficiency of the proposed algorithms.
-The results show that the regret ratios obtained by the proposed algorithms are constantly small.
-Meanwhile, the proposed algorithms are more efficient than the baseline algorithms.
+The results show that the maximum regret ratios obtained by the proposed algorithms are consistently small.
+Meanwhile, the proposed algorithms are more efficient than the baseline algorithm MaxDom~\cite{lin2007selecting}, which is a heuristic algorithm that computes top-$k$ representative skyline points. \end{itemize}